divnix/std/ARCHITECTURE.md

 - aspects of the _contribution_ environment;
 - the packaging pipeline that produces artifacts;
-- and continous processes integrating the application lifecycle.
+- and continuous processes integrating the application lifecycle.

 The goal of Standard is to optimize the critical path along this journey to achieve superior _cycle times_ through the powers of Nix and Flakes over frameworks in failure mode of disregard for the intrinsic value of _reproducability_.